Description

 Instructions

-1. Make the salted caramel.
-Before you start, get your oven heating to 180C/360F fan.
-Then get the condensed milk, butter and golden syrup into a small pan over low heat.
-Cook, stirring for about 5 minutes, until it’s thickened and is looking more golden.
+- Make the salted caramel.
+Before you start, get your oven heating to 360F/180C fan and line your baking dish.
+Add the condensed milk, butter and golden syrup to a small pan over low heat.
+Cook, stirring for about 5 minutes, until it’s thickened and looks more golden.
 Keep an eye on it because it can quickly burn!
-Once it’s thickened up, take it off the heat and stir through the 3 teaspoons of flaky salt.
+Once it’s thickened up, remove the pan from the heat and stir through the three teaspoons of flaky salt.
 Set aside while you make the brownie.
+PRO TIP: I like to taste it at this point to make sure it’s salty enough.

-2. Melt the butter and chocolate.
-Get the 300g of butter and 300g of dark chocolate in a microwave-safe bowl and melt, at 30-second intervals in the microwave.
-Give the mix a stir after each burst (it should take 3 bursts of 30 seconds).
-You can also do this on the stove, with a pan set over a pot of simmering water, but I find this way easier and creates fewer dishes.
+- Melt the butter and chocolate.
+Add 300g of butter and 300g of dark chocolate in a microwave-safe bowl and melt, at 30-second intervals in the microwave.
+Stir the chocolate and butter after each burst (it should take roughly three bursts of 30 seconds).
+You can also do this on the stovetop, with a pan set over a pot of simmering water, but I find the microwave easier and it creates fewer dishes.
 Let it cool slightly.

-3. Whisk the eggs and sugar.
+- Whisk the eggs and sugar.
 This is the key to getting a super soft, fudgy brownie with a crackly top.
-You’re going to get the 6 eggs, 200g caster sugar, 100g brown sugar, the 3 teaspoons of vanilla extract and 1 teaspoon of salt into the bowl of a stand mixer with the whisk attachment fitted.
-Get the mixture whisking for at least 5 minutes – you want it to be super fluffy and bubbly.
-If you don’t have a stand mixer: either use an electric whisk or you can do this with a handheld whisk but it will be a workout!
+Add 6 eggs, 200g caster sugar, 100g brown sugar, 3 teaspoons of vanilla extract and 1 teaspoon of salt into the bowl of a stand mixer with the whisk attachment fitted.
+Whisk the mixture for at least 5 minutes – you want it to be super fluffy and bubbly.
+If you don’t have a stand mixer: use an electric whisk or you can do this with a handheld whisk but it will be a workout!

-4. Add the melted chocolate and butter.
-Once the egg and sugar mix is looking thick, fluffy and bubbly, pour in the cooled melted chocolate and butter.
-It’s important to make sure it has cooled slightly because if you add hot chocolate and butter to the eggs, they could scramble.
+- Add the melted chocolate and butter.
+Once the egg and sugar mix looks thick, fluffy and bubbly, pour in the cooled melted chocolate and butter.
+It’s important to ensure it has cooled slightly because if you add hot chocolate and butter to the eggs, they could scramble.
 Whisk again, until the chocolate is fully incorporated.
 The mix will look very glossy and chocolatey.

-5. Add the dried ingredients.
-Get the 100g of cocoa powder and 150g of plain flour in a small bowl, then sift them into the whisked chocolatey mix.
-I find it’s easiest and less messy to do it this way.
+- Add the dried ingredients.
+Add 100g of cocoa powder and 150g of plain flour to a small bowl, then sift them into the whisked chocolatey mix.
+I find it easiest and less messy to do it this way.
 Now you want to GENTLY combine the two into a cohesive mix.
 This is where a ‘folding’ technique comes in handy.
 The easiest way to describe this is to perform a figure of 8 movement in your bowl with a large spatula.
-You want to slowly perform this move, scooping up from underneath to make sure everything is being mixed together.
-The reason you want to do this gently is that you want to keep the airiness you just spent time creating by whisking the eggs.
-Once the ingredients are JUST mixed together, it’s time to assemble.
+You want to slowly perform this move, scooping up from underneath to ensure everything is properly mixed.
+The reason to do this gently is to keep the airiness you just spent time creating by whisking the eggs and sugar.
+Once the ingredients are JUST mixed, it’s time to assemble the brownie.

-6. Bake the brownies.
-Line your deep oven tray with baking paper, making sure the paper rises up above the tray so the brownie has room to rise.
-Pour roughly half the brownie mixture into the tray and smooth it out so the whole base is coated.
+- Bake the brownies.
+Pour roughly half the brownie mixture into your lined tray and smooth it out so the whole base is coated.
 Pour the salted caramel on top of the brownie layer, and smooth it out across the whole surface with the back of a spoon or a small spatula.
 Finish by pouring over the rest of the brownie mixture, smoothing it out to cover the salted caramel.
 Don’t worry if the brownie mixture mixes with the salted caramel – it’ll still taste delicious.
-Bake for 40 minutes, then remove from the oven and let cool completely (I’m sorry!!) before slicing and devouring.
+Bake for 35 minutes, then remove from the oven and let it cool slightly before slicing and devouring.

 Notes